Most Popular BBQ Grilling Techniques

 To achieve reverse searing, start by cooking the meat indirectly at a low temperature until it reaches an internal temperature of about 10-15 degrees below the desired doneness.
 This can be done in an oven, smoker, or on a grill with indirect heat.
 Once the meat reaches the desired temperature, remove it from the indirect heat and sear it over high heat for a few minutes per side to create a flavorful crust.

-See also Grilling For A Gluten-Free Lifestyle: Delicious Recipes
+See also Grilling For Game Day: Crowd-Pleasing Recipes

 The key to successful reverse searing is choosing the right cuts of meat.
 Thicker cuts like ribeye, tomahawk steak, or beef tenderloin work best with this technique, as they allow for a more precise control of the cooking process.